MakeSchool-Tutorials/We-Sell-Shoes/P01-Navigation/content.md

 }

 ```
 After any selector, if you add :hover, you'll be able to change the way it looks when hovered.
 Feel free to mess with these styles as you wish.
+You aren't limited to the transform property.

 See [this for more information on CSS psuedo classes.](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes)